wonkwonlee/als-recommender-system/README.md

  https://doi.org/10.1145/2827872

 ## Method
-- Alternating Least Square (ALS) method is a matrix factorization algorithm which decomposes the user-item interaction matrix into the product of two lower dimensionality rectangular matrices, user factor matrix U and item factor matrix V
+- ALS method is a matrix factorization algorithm that decomposes the user-item interaction matrix into the product of two lower dimensionality rectangular matrices, user factor matrix U and item factor matrix V
 - Parallel ALS method is compared to a single-machine implmentation using LightFM